ModuNLP/weekly-meeting/20_03_05_김보섭님_An overview of end-to-end language understanding and dialog management for personal digital assistants.md

   ```

     ```
-  Turn 1: "how is the weather in New York" (calendar) Turn 2: "What about the weekend?" (calendar)
+  Turn 1: "how is my schedule" (calendar)
+  Turn 2: "What about the weekend?" (calendar)
     ```